Yesenia Cardona Left Home to Find Freedom - Calexico Chronicle

 Wedged within the crushed wreckage of the Expedition, Verlyn blacked out, Rudy said, but he said she soon awoke to the wails of the other injured, and the lifeless limbs of her only daughter draped over her.

-It’s not certain whether it was Verlyn cradling Yesenia’s body, but Holtville Fire Chief Alex Smith recalled in an interview Thursday of hearing what he described as the “heartbreaking” cries of a mother pleading with first responders to help her daughter.
+It’s not certain whether it was Verlyn cradling Yesenia’s body, but Holtville Fire Chief Alex Silva recalled in an interview Thursday of hearing what he described as the “heartbreaking” cries of a mother pleading with first responders to help her daughter.

 Rudy Dominguez learned of the tragedy that had befallen his family when authorities contacted him to say his sister was in an accident and was being treated at Pioneers Memorial Hospital in Brawley.